 You’re probably familiar with the work of Sir David Attenborough.
-His TV programmes have done great work shining a light on the issues within our oceans, and most importantly, the plastic in them.
+His TV programmes have done great work shining a light on the issues within our oceans, and most importantly, the plastic pollution in them.
 A lot of this focused on what happens when animals eat the plastic floating about in their homes – or when they get tangled up in it.
-The images were gruesome at times, but it did have an impact, and many countries passed laws surrounding single use plastic.
+The images were gruesome at times, but it did have an impact, and many countries passed laws on single use plastic ban.

 Did you know that there should actually be a lot more plastic in the oceans than there is?
 Sounds like a good thing, right?
 Well it’s not.
 These ‘missing plastics’ as they’re known are really worrying to scientists around the world, because they’ve been broken down into microplastics.
 Microplastics are tiny particles, and this is what happens to plastic after years in the water.
 Even though they’re small, they’re one of the biggest dangers to our oceans.
 Animals still eat them, and they’re even ending up in our bodies as well.
 On the Big Island of Hawaii, there are some beaches where the sand is now 15% grains of microplastic.

 At Caseco, we’ve partnered with 1% for the Planet to help environmental causes around the world.
 We know that our customers want sustainably sourced products, with as little waste as possible.
-That’s why we build all of our accessories to last, so that they won’t end up in our oceans.
+That’s why we build all of our accessories to last and pack the using sustainable packaging, so that they won’t end up in our oceans.
 As well as this, we look for the most sustainably sourced materials we can.

 All this means that when you buy an iPhone 11 Car Mount Holder you know that it’s going to be long-lasting, zero waste packaging, and made from sustainably sourced and recyclable material.
 Plus, every purchase does a little bit to help environmental issues around the world.